Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 He couldn’t resist the urge to fret over the rumors, even while he dutifully suppressed and punished them.
 He couldn’t help but feel like his sympathy lay more with Matriarch Eriwyth, the "traitor and defector," than it ever had with the Grandmatriarch herself.

 Duty compelled him to hand out punishment details to anyone uttering that sentiment too loudly at his facility, however.
 Duty, and the lack of any opportunity to put deed to word.
 There was no escape from the failing House Henen, now.
-He was deployed to the House’s innermost stronghold, tasked with defending it, and even if every instinct he had was *itching* to escape...he couldn’t.
+He was deployed to the House’s innermost stronghold, tasked with defending it, and even if every instinct he had was *itching* to escape... he couldn’t.

 None of them could.